duan602728596/umi-plugin-redux-toolkit/README.md

 ```
 export const reduxToolkit = {
   initialState: {},    // Initialize the value of redux
   ignoreOptions: {},   // Same as the ignoreOptions configuration above, it will be merged
-  warnAfter: 800     // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
+  warnAfter: 800,      // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
 Modify the warning time
+  treatStore(store) {} // Allows you to perform other processing on the store, such as mounting some monitoring methods
 };

 // or